 - Sewing Machine & Supplies

-- “Fabric Napkin Bread Warmer” Free Pattern
+- “Fabric Napkin Bread Warmer” Free Pattern (grab below!)

 Step One.
 Assemble supplies.
 I used fabric from the gorgeous new Little House on the Prairie Andover Fabrics Collection.
 The quality weight of the fabric worked perfectly for this project because it’ll withstand the inevitable multiple washings.
 Plus the vintage designs were just screaming to be made into something as quaint as a bread warmer!